 When the eggs are retrieved (or in fact ovulated during a natural cycle) they are surrounded by a collection of cells called cumulus cells.
 These cells are an important factor in the ability of the sperm to be able to fertilize the egg, so the cumulus cells are left surrounding the eggs in a conventional insemination.
 However, these cells do need to be removed prior to an ICSI insemination for a number of reasons.
 The first reason is to allow direct visualization of the egg to make sure that the egg is mature enough to be injected, to position the egg to try and avoid potential damage, and to see the sperm get deposited inside the egg.
 It also allows the egg to be held in place while the injection is carried out to make sure that the injection is successful, and removes the potential risk of introducing the cumulus cells into the egg during the injection.

-The cumulus cells are removed from the eggs at about 3-4 hours after the egg retrieval has been carried out and then they are placed back into the incubator until it is time to perform the insemination.
+The cumulus cells are removed from the egg about 3-4 hours after the egg retrieval has been carried out and then they are placed back into the incubator until it is time to perform the insemination.
 The injection itself is done using a high power microscope and a pair of micromanipulators, which allow very fine control of the injection tools using joysticks – very much like video game controllers.
 The injection tools consist of a glass holding pipette, which has a smooth rounded opening and using gentle suction will hold the egg in place, and then an injection pipette.
 The injection pipette is a very fine glass needle that is used to locate, immobilize and then pick up a single sperm.
 The pipette is then used to pierce the outer layer of the egg (zona) and then enter the cytoplasm, which is the main part of the egg.
 There is a very flexible membrane all the way around the outside of the cytoplasm, so it is important to make sure that this has been ruptured, and then the sperm can be deposited into the egg.

 There is a potential for the egg to be damaged during the injection procedure, but the chance of that happening is very low, somewhere in the low single digits.
 ICSI is also not a guarantee that fertilization will take place even though the sperm has been deposited directly into the egg itself.
 The ICSI fertilization rates are generally comparable to those seen from conventional IVF and in the majority of cases when there are severe sperm issues, the rates are a lot higher than would have been expected without ICSI.